afrid0315/aws-azure-devops-interview_questions/kubernetes.md

 NodePort: Exposes a service on a static port on each node, allowing external access.

 #### 72. What is a Kubernetes Headless service, and how is it used in networking?
-**Answer.** A Headless service in Kubernetes doesn't assign a Cluster IP, providing a stable network identity for pods but without load balancing.
+**Answer.** A Headless service in Kubernetes doesn't assign a Cluster IP, providing a stable network identity for pods but without load balancing. (or) A Kubernetes Headless Service is a type of Service that doesn't assign a ClusterIP to its Pods.
+Instead, it allows direct communication with individual Pods via their IP addresses.
+It's useful for scenarios such as StatefulSets, where stable network identities for Pods are required, or for enabling peer-to-peer communication.
+Clients resolve the Service's DNS name to a list of individual Pod IP addresses for direct communication.